History

 UnConventional Coverage ’96: live daily coverage from the Democratic and Republican conventions.

-Denise Graab joins in on the admin work and station relations.
+Denise Graab joins in on the admin work, station relations, forwards a Women’s Desk

 1997

-Helped establish the Institute for Public Accuracy as a fiscally sponsored project of International Media Project.
+Helped establish the Institute for Public Accuracy as a (then) fiscally sponsored project of International Media Project.

 Phillip Babich comes on board as Managing Producer and Making Contact host.